Getting started

 An existing ReqIF document can be deserialized to an object graph using the

-ReqIFDeserializer class that implements the
+ReqIFDeserializer class that implements the IReqIFDeserializer interface.

-IReqIFDeserializer interface exposes one method, the
+The IReqIFDeserializer interface exposes one method, the Deserialize

-Deserialize method returns an
+method.
+The Deserialize method returns an IEnumerable{ReqIF}.
+A

-IEnumerable{ReqIF}.
-A ReqIF object is the root node of a ReqIF document.
+ReqIF object is the root node of a ReqIF document.
 The following code snippet

-a ReqIF document without XML schema validation.
+demonstrates how to deserialize a ReqIF document without XML schema validation.

 public void Deserialize()